the-turing-way/the-turing-way/book/website/ethical-research/data-anonymization.md

 ## Existing Techniques
 There exist a variety of anonymization techniques that vary in the level of data loss they cause and also vary in terms of the amount of statistical and relationship data that they preserve.
 The following section provides a quick overview of a variety of anonymization techniques:

-* **Attribute/Record Supression**: involves deleting an entire column/row of sensitive data that cannot be anonymized.
+* **Attribute/Record Suppression**: involves deleting an entire column/row of sensitive data that cannot be anonymized.
 * **Character Masking**: replacing actual text with a constant symbol (like x, * and so on) , care should be taken to see whether length of the replaced data is also sensitive and should be hidden.
 * **Generalization**: Decrease the granularity of the data.
 For example, make the pin code less specific, zoom out in terms of geographical location, convert birthdays to ages, ages to age ranges and so on.
 * **Aggregation**: Decrease granularity of the data by converting the listed records into summative statistical measures like average, sum and so on.
 * **Query systems**: provide access to the data only through a set of specialized queries that can obtain statistical information about the data but not any individual level data.
-* **Data Preturbation**: involves adding noise to the data to prevent identification.
+* **Data Perturbation**: involves adding noise to the data to prevent identification.
 If not done taking into consideration the probability distribution, it affects data accuracy adversely.
 * **Swapping**: involves rearranging the data such that all individual values are still reflected in the final dataset.
-It can be used when analysis is on an intra-attribute and doesnt depend on record level attribute relationships.
+It can be used when analysis is on an intra-attribute and doesn’t depend on record level attribute relationships.

 Combinations of these techniques and more can be used in accordance to the specific needs of a dataset and its expected utility.